 The Spartan Court

 The Spartan Court follows the interconnected lives of five characters in Algiers from 1815 to 1833.
-The first is a French journalist covering the colonial campaign against Algeria and the second, a former soldier in Napoleon’s army, first finds himself a prisoner in the city and then a planner for the campaign.
+The first, Dupond, is a French journalist covering the colonial campaign against Algeria, the second, Caviard, is a former soldier in Napoleon’s army who finds himself a prisoner in the city and later becomes a planner for the campaign.
 The other three Algerian characters have different attitudes to the Ottoman and French colonial powers.
-Ibn Mayyar thinks that politics is a means of building relationships with the Ottomans and even the French, whilst Hamma al-Salawi believes that revolution is the only means of achieving change.
-The fifth character, Douja, is suspended somewhere between all these: she witnesses the transformation of Algiers helplessly and is forced to become part of this changing world.
-For one must live according to the city’s rules, or one must leave.
+Ibn Mayyar thinks that politics is a means of building relationships with the Ottomans and even the French, whilst Hamma al-Sallaoui believes that revolution is the only means of achieving change.
+The fifth character, Douja, is suspended somewhere between all these: she witnesses the transformation of Algiers helplessly and is forced to become a part of it, for one must live according to the city’s rules, or leave.